 Hong Kong Chapter now has an Official ISA Agreement

-We are glad to announce that the MOU (Memorandum of Understanding) between the ISA Headquarters and the ISA Hong Kong Chapter was signed on August 2, 2013 during the ISA annual conference.
+We are glad to announce that the MOU (Memorandum of Understanding) between the ISA and the ISA Hong Kong Chapter was signed on August 2, 2013 during the ISA annual conference.

 The ISA has over 20,000 members internationally, with international chapters and affiliates in Australia, New Zealand, UK, Canada, Asia, South America and Europe.